Elmer Belt Library of Vinciana: Collection overview and highlights

-Carlo Pedretti (1928-2018) and the Belt Library
+Carlo Pedretti (1928–2018) and the Belt Library

 In the late 1950s, Kate Steinitz learned through her friends in Europe of a young Leonardo scholar named Carlo Pedretti, who had published his first article on Leonardo at the age of 16 and who had established himself as a leading authority in his field by the age of 20.
-Steinitz and Belt arranged to bring Carlo Pedretti to California; he joined the faculty of UCLA’s Art History Department in 1960.
+Steinitz and Belt arranged to bring Carlo Pedretti to California; he joined the faculty of UCLA's Art History Department in 1960.
 He served in this position for 38 years, during which time his scholarship and teaching animated the Belt Library and raised its profile in the international academic community.
 A highly productive scholar, Pedretti published 60 books and more than 500 essays, articles, and exhibition catalogues.
-From 1988-97, he was the editor of Achademia Leonardi Vinci: Journal of Leonardo Studies and Bibliography of Vinciana.
+From 1988 to 1997, he was the editor of Achademia Leonardi Vinci: Journal of Leonardo Studies and Bibliography of Vinciana.

 Additional gifts to the Belt Library of Vinciana

-During the Belt Library’s early years at UCLA, the collection was augmented with donations of rare materials from scholars Lynn White Jr. (a UCLA historian specializing in medieval technology and social change); Ladislao Reti (an Italian scholar and friend of Pedretti’s who was an authority on the technological work of Leonardo); and Bern Dibner (an American rare book collector and historian of science and technology).
+During the Belt Library's early years at UCLA, the collection was augmented with donations of rare materials from scholars Lynn White Jr. (a UCLA historian specializing in medieval technology and social change); Ladislao Reti (an Italian scholar and friend of Pedretti's who was an authority on the technological work of Leonardo); and Bern Dibner (an American rare book collector and historian of science and technology).

 Belt librarians during the UCLA years

 Frances L. Finger was Belt Librarian from sometime in the 1960s until her death in 1975.
-During her tenure, she researched and published Catalogue of the Incunabula in the Elmer Belt Library of Vinciana, a work of impressive scholarship that traces the relevance of the Library’s fifteenth-century books to the study of Leonardo.
+During her tenure, she researched and published Catalogue of the Incunabula in the Elmer Belt Library of Vinciana, a work of impressive scholarship that traces the relevance of the Library's fifteenth-century books to the study of Leonardo.

-Victoria Steele led the Elmer Belt Library of Vinciana from 1975-1981.
-During her tenure, she published “The First Italian Printing of Leonardo da Vinci’s Treatise on Painting”; and for an exhibition focused on Belt Library holdings mounted by the University of Southern California, she published The Heritage of Leonardo da Vinci: Materials from the Elmer Belt Library of Vinciana at the University of Southern California Art Galleries and made the presentation, "The Elmer Belt Library at UCLA: The Collector, the Curator, and Leonardo da Vinci."
+Victoria Steele led the Elmer Belt Library of Vinciana from 1975 to 1981.
+During her tenure, she published "The First Italian Printing of Leonardo da Vinci’s Treatise on Painting"; and for an exhibition focused on Belt Library holdings mounted by the University of Southern California, she published The Heritage of Leonardo da Vinci: Materials from the Elmer Belt Library of Vinciana at the University of Southern California Art Galleries and made the presentation, "The Elmer Belt Library at UCLA: The Collector, the Curator, and Leonardo da Vinci."

 Max Marmor was Belt Librarian from 1982-88.
-During his tenure, he published “In Obscure Rebellion: The Collector Elmer Belt” and a history and overview of the Belt Library, “The Elmer Belt Library of Vinciana,” in The Book Collector.
+During his tenure, he published "In Obscure Rebellion: The Collector Elmer Belt” and a history and overview of the Belt Library, “The Elmer Belt Library of Vinciana,” in The Book Collector.